cmusphinx/cmusphinx.github.io/wiki/tutorialdict.md

 ### Using G2P-seq2seq to extend the dictionary

-There are various tools to help you to extend an existing dictionary for new words or to build a new dictionary from scratch: [ Phonetisaurus](http://code.google.com/p/phonetisaurus ), [ Sequitur](http://www-i6.informatik.rwth-aachen.de/web/Software/g2p.html ).
+There are various tools to help you to extend an existing dictionary for new words or to build a new dictionary from scratch: [Phonetisaurus](http://code.google.com/p/phonetisaurus), [Sequitur](http://www-i6.informatik.rwth-aachen.de/web/Software/g2p.html).

-We recommend to use our latest too [ g2p-seq2seq ](https://github.com/cmusphinx/g2p-seq2seq ).
+We recommend to use our latest tool [g2p-seq2seq ](https://github.com/cmusphinx/g2p-seq2seq).
 It is based on neural networks implemented in Tensorflow framework and provides a state of the art accuracy of conversion.

-An English model 2-layer LSTM with 256 hidden units is [ available for download]( https://sourceforge.net/projects/cmusphinx/files/G2P%20Models/g2p-seq2seq-cmudict.tar.gz/download ) on cmusphinx website.
+An English model 2-layer LSTM with 256 hidden units is [available for download]( https://sourceforge.net/projects/cmusphinx/files/G2P%20Models/g2p-seq2seq-cmudict.tar.gz/download ) on cmusphinx website.
 Unpack the model after download.
 It is trained on CMU English dictionary.
 Read my lips - this model works only for English.
 For other languages you need to bootstrap dictionary first as described below and then use G2P tool to extend it.

 The easiest way to check how the tool works is to run it the interactive mode with model above and type the words